 Quickly add in the drained beans, diced tomatoes with their liquid, artichoke hearts, oregano, and thyme.

 Stir everything in, cover it up, and let it cook for about 8 minutes.
 This will soften the beans, reduce the liquid from the tomatoes, and bring out all the flavor.

 Take off the lid, stir in the kale, let it wilt, and season with salt and pepper.
 Get excited!
 Dive in with some bowls and a loaf of crusty bread!

 You don’t even need to feel bad eating seconds!
 There’s nothing bad in here, and lots of protein and veg.

-If you try this Tuscan White Bean Skillet or any other recipe on the blog, please rate it and leave a comment below.
-I love hearing from you, and other readers will benefit from your experience!
+If you try this Tuscan White Bean Skillet, don’t forget to rate the recipe and leave a comment below.
+I love hearing how recipes turn out in your kitchen, and it helps other readers, too.